 - Choose premium vinyl material.
 If it’s not in your favorites yet, click on Browse all materials and choose the type of vinyl you will use for this project.

 - Make sure that the fine point blade is installed in your Cricut.

 - Use the roller to smooth out the vinyl on the mat.
 This will avoid bubbles between the vinyl and the mat.

 - Load your mat into the Cricut.
 The arrow on your machine will blink.
 That’s when you tap on it.

 Cricut Design Space will tell you when it finished the project.

 Once the car decal layers are cut, you want to turn the mat upside down.
 The vinyl is facing down, and you peel away the mat from the vinyl.

-It’s important to do it this way because this movement will prevent the vinyl from breaking or curl up.
+It’s important to do it this way because this movement will prevent the vinyl from breaking or curling up.

 If you chose a car decal design with little negative pieces, you might want to use weeding tools.

 - The easy way to do this is to peel the vinyl away from one corner and the edge first.